Implications of new evidence for lepton-universality violation in $b\to s\ell^+\ell^-$ decays: Observables

 \section{Observables}

 The measurement of several rare $b \to s \ell \ell$ decays yields results in tension with the SM expectations implying the presence of new interactions breaking lepton universality (see Refs.~\cite{Bifani:2018zmi,Buras:2020xsm} for recent reviews).
-Among them stand out a small subset of observables with theoretical uncertainties at the percent level or below~\cite{Hiller:2003js,Beneke:2017vpq}.
+Among them stand out a subset of observables with theoretical uncertainties at or below the percent level~\cite{Hiller:2003js,Beneke:2017vpq}.
 Our main observables of interest comprise the lepton-universality ratios $R_K=\Gamma(B\to K\mu\mu)/\Gamma(B\to Kee)$~\cite{Hiller:2003js} and $R_{K^*}=\Gamma(B\to {K^*}\mu\mu)/\Gamma(B\to {K^*}ee)$, and the purely leptonic decay $B_s \to \mu^+ \mu^-$.